Zakariya Rashid Hassan al-Ashiri: Background

 The Bahraini uprising (2011–present), a series of protests to gain greater political freedom, began in February 2011.
 Protesters set up camp at the Pearl Roundabout in Manama and continued until March.
 After a month, the Bahraini government sent in troops and police forces from the Gulf Cooperation Council while the king of Bahrain declared martial law and a three-month state of emergency.

 The protests continued for several months after.
 Police forces raided Shia homes, carried out beatings at checkpoints, and denied those in need of medical attention.
 As a result, nearly 800 people were arrested and a total of four were reported dead while in government custody.

 Death

 On April 2, 2011, Al-Ashiri was arrested and charged with providing false news, inciting hatred towards the regime and calling for an overthrow of the government.
 On April 9, 2011, just seven days after his arrest, Al-Ashiri was reported dead while in government custody under mysterious circumstances.
 Authorities claim that he died of complications due to "sickle cell anemia."
 The Committee to Protect Journalists reported that this diagnosis was denied by family members.
 Photos later surfaced of Al-Ashiri's corpse, which displayed cuts and gashes, and added further evidence that Al-Ashiri had been beaten to death.
 As a result, the Committee to Protect Journalists called on Bahraini authorities to conduct a thorough investigation on his death.

-Another Bahraini journalist Karim Fakhrawi died on April 12, 2011, also while in detention and was similar in that officials said he died of kidney failure.
+Similarly, another Bahraini journalist Karim Fakhrawi died on April 12, 2011, also while in detention, and officials said he died of kidney failure.